 What is Molluscum contagiosum?

-Virus from the pox family (same family as chickenpox) that infects the superficial layers of skin and is contagious.
+Molluscum is caused by a virus that infects the superficial layers of skin and is contagious.

 How do you treat molluscum?

 Treatment options include doing nothing and observing the lesions over time, use of cantharidin (blistering beetle juice), curettage (gentle scraping with sterile metal instrument), and cryotherapy (freezing with liquid nitrogen).